mdnrkn/Smart-University-Portal/teacher.md

-this file contains teachers information
+this file contains teacher's informations